Mckenzie River Trail Run

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The McKenzie River Trail Run is a long-distance trail race in Blue River, Oregon.
-The course is 31 miles (about 50K) and the 2026 edition will be the 38th annual running.
-Net proceeds support McKenzie Bridge area non-profits.
-The event operates under a special use permit from the Willamette National Forest and is described as an equal opportunity provider.
+The McKenzie River Trail Run is a trail ultramarathon held near Blue River, Oregon.
+The event covers 31 miles (50K) along the McKenzie River and the 2026 running is the 38th annual edition, described by the organizer as Oregon's oldest continuous ultramarathon.
+Net proceeds support McKenzie Bridge area non-profits and the event operates under a special use permit from the Willamette National Forest.